Zacaria/learn-react/docs/TechNight.md

 ## Introduction

-1ère release : March 2013
+1ère release : Mars 2013

 > React is a library for providing a view for data rendered as HTML.